LATEST CRIEVE HALL SERMON

 OPPORTUNITIES TO GATHER FOR WORSHIP

-Each Sunday we are hosting six movement-wide services – 3 at Granny White and 3 at 12 South.
-Each service is limited to 50 people each.
+Each Sunday we are hosting one worship service at 8am at Granny White.
+The service is family friendly so children of all ages are welcome.
+Each service is limited to 120 people each.
 Registration for each Sunday opens at 9am on Tuesday and closes at 12pm on Friday.
 If a service is full, please sign up on the waitlist in the event there are cancellations for that service.

 Midtown Home Church